geojeff/busser/README.md

 [CoffeeScript One-liners](http://ricardo.cc/2011/06/02/10-CoffeeScript-One-Liners-to-Impress-Your-Friends.html)

 When first starting, use [js2coffee.org](http://js2coffee.org/) to experiment.
 It is still handy after you have learned coffeescript pretty well.
+There is also an npm installable command line version that is useful.

 A very nice video for background and "top ten" favorites is by Sam Stephenson: